net-daemon/docs/docs/started/1_getting started.md

 Now you can start the plugin, check the logs for any errors.

-:::info
+:::info IMPORTANT
-IMPORTANT - YOU NEED TO RESTART THE ADD-ON EVERYTIME YOU MAKE CHANGES TO A FILE SINCE C# COMPILES
+YOU NEED TO RESTART THE ADD-ON EVERYTIME YOU MAKE CHANGES TO A FILE SINCE C# COMPILES
 :::

-## Check out the examples in docs
+## Other examples

 Todo: make link to examples here..